Water Conservation & Efficiency

 Pool Solar Heating and Cooling Standard

-The development of the NEW ICC/APSP 902/SRCC 400-2017 Solar Pool & Spa Heating System Standard is complete and the standard is now available for purchase on the ICC Bookstore in digital and hardcopy formats.
+The development of the NEW ICC/APSP 902/SRCC 400-2017 Solar Pool & Spa Heating System Standard is complete and the standard is now available for purchase on the ICC Store in digital and hardcopy formats.
 This standard establishes minimum criteria for the design and installation of solar water heating systems for pool and spa applications.
 It addresses both residential and commercial pools and spas, and is consistent with the requirements of ICC’s International Swimming Pool and Spa Code® (ISPSC®) and other relevant ICC/APSP standards for these applications.

 Water and Product Evaluation and Accreditation